INSIGHT | NEW ENTRANTS

 4 - Stay informed

 Monitor for additional AML/CTF Rule requirements and guidance AUSTRAC provides.
-It is understood the AML/CTF Rules will be published around June 2025, with core Guidance published by AUSTRAC in August 2025 and Tranche 2 specific Guidance by December 2025.
+It is understood the AML/CTF Rules will be published around July 2025, with core guidance published by AUSTRAC in October 2025 and Tranche 2 specific Guidance in December 2025.

 Civil penalty provisions